Frequently Asked Questions

-If a driver tries to contact you but can't they can cancel a ride after waiting 5 minutes.
-If they do, you may be charged a no-show fee.
-No show fees are determined by the licensed and authorized Transportation Network Companies (TNC's), not us, and range from $5 - $10.
+A driver can cancel a ride and charge a no-show fee after waiting 5 minutes.
+The amount of the no-show fee is determined by the licensed and authorized Transportation Network Companies (TNC's), not us.
+They range from $5 - $10.
 We do not have control over them but we can help you avoid them by setting up custom pickup instructions for your common locations.

 How much does it cost?

 We charge a small concierge fee plus the vendor’s fare.
 The concierge fee goes towards covering the cost of our 24/7 call center.